 JF1520: How To Select An Apartment Syndication Investment Market Part 1 of 2 | Syndication School with Theo hicks

 Welcome back to another episode of Syndication School.
-This week, Theo is telling us the best ways to select a couple of target markets.
-For starters, you’ll want to narrow your search to 7 target markets.
-To hear the next steps, hit play on this episode now!
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+This week, Theo is telling us the top ways to select the best markets for real estate investing.
+For starters, you’ll want to narrow your search to seven target markets.
+To hear the next steps, hit play on this episode now.
+After you listen in, please remember to subscribe in iTunes and leave us a review.